Dark-Griffin/drake-2-engine-collision-tests/README.md

 Have fun!

 If you make something cool with it, hit me up at darkgrif@gmail.com  I'd love to see what you made!

+I apologise for the distinct lack of actual Drake in this project.
+We are working on the movement before adding graphics, so there is just the grey squares and no actual drake movement code.
+The actual platformer will be done in a different project branch to keep this one as simple demo of raycasting over tiles.

+LICENSE OF USE

+Use for anything you like.
+Credit is appreciated but not needed.
+If you credit me, use the handle Dark-Griffin or the name Gawain Doell in your credit entry, either one is fine.
+Don't forget to let me know you got some use out of it!